06Anirudh24/Emotionally-Aware-CA/README.md

+##Objective: -
+To build an emotionally aware conversational agent (chatbot) for mental health.

 ## Dataset: -

 This work makes use of a dataset from Kaggle - [Mental Health FAQ](https://www.kaggle.com/narendrageek/mental-health-faq-for-chatbot).
 The dataset consists of 98 FAQs about Mental Health.
 It consists of 3 columns - QuestionID, Questions, Answers.